What are Biometrics?

 Who needs Biometrics?

 Biometrics are currently required when nationals from certain countries apply to come to Canada as a visitor (tourist), Study or Work Permit holder.
-However, expansion of this requirement will include most countries starting:
+This requirement is now in place as of the following dates:

 Where to submit Biometrics?

-When you submit an application to enter Canada as a visitor, student or worker, you will need to provide your biometrics in person at an official biometrics collection location:
+When you submit an application to enter Canada as a visitor (if you are from a non-visa exempt country), a student or worker, you will need to provide your biometrics in person at an official biometrics collection location: